flutter/website/src/docs/codelabs/explicit-animations.md

 * Changes in the rate that `value` switches to other values in the range.

-To generate this range of values, instantiate `AnimationController` and pass it a few basic arguments like the `duration` of your animation, as well as the starting and ending values, `lowerBound` and `upperBound`, for your animation.
-Once instantiated, `AnimationController` creates an interpolated range of values between `upperBound` and `lowerBound` over the given `duration`.
-`AnimationController` provides the following functionality:

-[//]: Image of values in AnimationController

-* `AnimationController` makes it easy to access the current value of the animation&mdash;just use the `value` property.
-* To "play" an animation,
-  you can use one one of several methods that initiate the sequence of changes to `value`.
-  For example, to "play" an animation from its starting value to its ending value, simply call `forward()`.
-* Use `.addListener()` to register a callback invoked whenever `AnimationController` changes its `value` property.
-  Most commonly, you register `setState()` with `AnimationController`.
-  This tells Flutter to rebuild the widget tree whenever `AnimationController`'s value changes.
-* `AnimationController` needs a `TickerProvider` to synchronize the animation's behavior to the device's display.

 The following sections demonstrate how to use `AnimationController` by providing step-by-step instructions for